 Am I able to apply before I open my center?

 Yes.
 UCA offers an Early Accreditation option.
 Organizations may seek accreditation up to 6 months prior to opening their first center (startup organization).
-An attestation is available for a senior level officer to complete, attesting that the new location will meet the standards for accreditation and certification at the time it opens.
-Additionally, the organization must submit the appropriate application and associated fees 45-60 days prior to opening.
 The organization is to be survey-ready within the first 60 days after opening.
 If the survey has not been scheduled and the organization desires to withdraw the application, the Accreditation status will be lost, and the organization will forfeit the full amount paid.
-If opening is delayed and surveyor travel has already been scheduled (airfare booked), any travel related change fee would be covered by the organization.
+Contact us at email@example.com for an Early Accreditation application.

-What is the difference between a standard, an expectation, and a success demonstrator?
+What is the difference between a Standard and an Expectation?

 What happens during a survey?